aryan109/Gaze_controller/README.md

 head pose estimation model loading time is :0.08 sec gaze estimation model loading time is :0.10 sec

-total model loading time : 0.45
+total model loading time : 0.45 sec

+time for 1st movement is : 12.7 sec

 ## Results
 *TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
 For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.